codehuy/terraform-website/README.md

 2. View Counter with DynamoDB and Lambda

 To make the site interactive, I implemented a view counter that stores page visits in a DynamoDB table.
-Each visit triggers a Lambda function, which updates the counter.
+Each visit triggers the Lambda function, which updates the counter.

 Challenge: Setting up Lambda was initially challenging but essential for allowing the frontend to interact with the Lambda function securely.